apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**‘This is awkward’: World leaders contend with past insults of Trump**
+**Israeli soccer fans attacked in Amsterdam, Israeli authorities say**

-You can read more about it [here](https://www.washingtonpost.com/world/2024/11/07/trump-2024-world-leaders-critics-controversy/).
+You can read more about it [here](https://www.cnn.com/2024/11/07/europe/israel-soccer-fans-attacked-amsterdam-intl-hnk/index.html).

 ## Requirements
 - Python 3.8